cderv/deploy-bookdown-demo/README.md

-# Deploy a bookdown book with Github Action to RStudio connect (bookdown.org)
+# Deploy a bookdown book with Github Action to RStudio connect service

-This book is from the https://github.com/rstudio/bookdown-demo
+This repo is just a demo on how to configure Github Action to publish to a Rstudio Connect based service (like bookdown.org, beta.rstudioconnect.com, ...)

-This repo is just a demo on how to configure Github Action to publish to a Rstudio Connect based service (like bookdown.org)
+All the instering stuff from this repo are in `.github/workflows/`.
+The book itself is from the https://github.com/rstudio/bookdown-demo

 ## Deployment methods tested